mohangurzu/gurzu_exam/README.md

 > Read the instruction clearly.
 We recommend going through the [FAQs](#faqs) section if candidate have any
 > any confusion regarding the task.
 Always feel free to ask us if you have any confusion outside FAQs.

+We would like to view the changes on the codebase over time.
+During all development please make regular commits while working on this app.
 ---
 ### Time: